sairamsankaran/jersey/README.md

 jersey
 ======

-Jersey tutorial files from Pluralsight exercises
+Tutorial files from Pluralsight exercises - RESTful Services in Java using Jersey